KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\tests\actions\auth.py:11`

 **Description**:
-The `AuthActions.new_user` method in the `AuthActions` class is likely responsible for handling the creation or registration of a new user in the system, utilizing the provided `last_name` and `email` as part of the user information.
+The `AuthActions.new_user` method in the `AuthActions` class is used to create a new user with the provided 'last_name' and 'email'.
+It is likely called by the authentication system or user registration process in the EeazyCRM application.

 ---